Configuration¶

 marginal_values_usd_per_tonne: 0 # USD_2024 per tonne dry matter exported to the energy sector

-enforce_baseline_demand: true # Enforce baseline biofuel/industrial demand from FAOSTAT FBS
+enforce_baseline_demand: true # Enforce baseline biofuel/industrial and biogas demand

 enforce_fiber_demand: true # Enforce baseline fiber demand (cotton lint) from FAOSTAT FBS